Dell-Networking/ansible-dellos-docs/source/hot_swap_example.rst

     remote_neighbor_ip: "100.2.1.1"

-Create a host variable file called ``host_vars/leaf2.yaml``, then define the host and credentials:
+Create a host variable file called ``host_vars/leaf2.yaml``, then define the host and credentials.

 ::